-This weather we are experiencing right now (2/13/2021) is very strange.
-It is extremely cold for Texas.
-Temperatures are expected to land around Zero.
-Usually I wouldn't advise it but you may want to consider wrapping your smaller hives, moving them closer to each other (to share heat), or at the very least set up some sort of wind block to shelter them.
+If you don't like the weather in Texas just wait five minutes.
+It'll change.
+We've had some great weather lately but it is turning into a nasty winter storm.
+Some tips that can help your hives survive these intense cold spells is; moving them closer to each other (to share heat), or at the very least set up some sort of wind block to shelter them.
 Make sure screened bottom boards are closed off and entrances reducers are in place.
 If your hives are really strong and well fed you should not have too much to be worried about, but it never hurts to be cautious!

 Now for some Tips!!!